holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.4 Duties to Other Role-Fillers

-As a Partner filling a Role as Role Lead, you have the following duties to all others in the Organization.
-As a Partner serving as a Role Supporter, you have the following duties but only upon request of a Role Lead for that Role.
+As a Role Lead, you have the following duties to all others filling Roles in the Organization.
+As a Role Supporter, you have the following duties but only upon request of a Role Lead for that Role.
 In either case, these duties only apply when the other party is acting on behalf of one of their own Roles in the Organization, and names that Role in any explicit request.

 #### 2.4.1 Duty of Transparency